Skip to content

 Key insight: Only the neighbors of the flipped spin contribute to the energy change!

-Complexity: $O(1)$ per flip (only need to sum over neighbors) vs $O(N)$ for full recomputation.
+Complexity: $O(1)$ per accepted/tested flip versus $O(N)$ for a full energy rebuild.

 3.2 Periodic Boundary Conditions